microsoft/vscode-wiki/Issue-Tracking.md

 ### Initial Triage
 The person assigned to do the inbox tracking has the following duties.
 - if the issue is a `bug` assign it to a person
-- if the issue is a `feature request` add the label `feature request` an `assignee` is optional
+- if the issue is a `feature request` add the label `feature request` you to @mention if the someone from the team should be aware of the issue.
-- if the issue is a `question` assign the question label and assign a owner to answer the question
+- if the issue is a `question` redirect them to stack overflow (see [[Submitting Bugs]]
 - assign the issue a feature/topic area label
-- if it is remembered that the issue is a duplicate, mark it as a duplicate (see below)
+- assign a P1 label if the issue is critical/blocking and use @microsoft/vscode to make the team aware of the issue.
 - if the issue doesn't have enough information, comment on the issue with a link for how to file issues [[Submitting Bugs and Suggestions]]

 The person assigned to do the inbox tracking **doesn not** have to (but is free to do more):
-- try to reproduce the issue
 - perform a duplicate search
 - analyze the issue, this is the duty of the assignee
-- engage into a discussion with the author of the issue
+- engage into a discussion with the author of the issue and ask for more information
+- assign a P1 label as appropriate

-We rotate the initial inbox triage on a weekly basis.
+The team rotates the initial inbox triage on a weekly basis.

-### 2nd level Triage by the assignee
+### 2nd level Triage done by the assignee
 - review the `feature-request` vs. `bug` assignment, if it is a feature request remove the assignee
 - assign the `P1` label if needed
 - assign a milestone
 - follow-up with the author

 ### Fix Planning
-- Open Bugs assigned to an milestone will be reviewed weekly at the iteration planning meeting and the milestone will be adjusted if needed.
+- The open bugs assigned to an milestone will be reviewed weekly at the iteration planning meeting and the milestone will be adjusted if needed.

 ## Bug Verification